mittielawrence22/notes/README.md

 Next, use a scheduling tool or plan to allocate time to each task.
 Allocating time helps you stay focused and not get lost in endless code edits.
 You can use tools like Toggl, Todoist, or Trello to help manage your task time.

 Lastly, stay organised.
 Keep your code clean and well-structured.
 Use version control like Git to track your changes and collaborate with others.
 Organising your work will make it easier to find things, fix errors, add new features, etc. It will also make your life much easier when it comes to maintenance and updating your project.

+# 2023-11-21
+- "Today's programming wisdom is to embrace simplicity and readability in your code.
+Strive to write clean, concise, and self-explanatory code that is easy to understand and maintain.
+Remember, code is read far more often than it is written, so make it a joy to read for yourself and your fellow developers."